I’ll have to update this once I settle on a standard for fly fishing – but I’ve got to get smart there first….

 Bottom Line: Get the best stuff you can afford.
 You will get years of use from it.

 Here’s the 310 – great for ultralight rigs.
-I’m going to figure out how to fish nymphs this season using the bad boy and a fly rod on fast moving water… just read a book on why this is the right, but wierd choice.
+I’m going to figure out how to fish nymphs this season using the bad boy and a fly rod on fast moving water… just read a book on why this is the right, but weird choice.

 Unless stated otherwise, this article was authored by Steve Moore